-Innovation is a fundamental key for any modern business corporation success.
+Innovation is a fundamental key for any modern business corporation’s success.
 Yet the question of how to achieve innovation remains an enigmatic question for many companies.
 The role of science in innovation is crucial.
 It is probably the main source of innovation in companies.
-Scientists who frequently consider themselves as outsiders are occupied with discovering nature’s phenomena, which in turn, can be transformed to products that change our lives.
+Scientists who frequently consider themselves as outsiders are occupied with discovering nature’s phenomena, which in turn, can be transformed into products that change our lives.

 So when we are looking to boost innovation in the business world using science, can art play a role?

 If you read our blog you will know that the answer is: Obviously yes!

 The best modern evidence of this successful collaboration between science and art can be seen at PAIR, the Xerox Palo Alto Research Center’s (aka PARC) artist-in-residence program.
 The PARC, for those who are not familiar, is the Xerox R&D center.
 The center is famous for the developments of the graphical user interface (GUI), object-oriented programming, laser printing, Ethernet, and many others.
 So when Xerox started their PAIR program, they sought to bring together these two creative groups: artists and scientists.
 Central to the PAIR’s design is the importance of cultural exchange, the exploration of collaboration, and the creative process.

 The idea behind PARC and its program was straightforward; if you put creative people in a hothouse setting, innovation will naturally emerge.
 Artists are creative, that we all know, but scientists also.
 The most famous example is Da Vinci, a scientist, mathematician, and artist.
 However, it seems that during the years, the appreciation that scientist can be an artist and vice versa has kind of disappeared.
 There was segregation into groups: “the creatives” and “the analytics”, the right and left brains.